-- The student demonstrated a willingness to explore issues of diversity in relation to his/her own life experience. - The student actively pursues knowledge and experience that enhances his/her capacity for cultural competency. - The student is open to diverse ways of learning. - The student's respect for cultural diversity is manifested in his/her writing, discussions, and behavior, including the following characteristics: - 1.
+- The student demonstrated a willingness to explore issues of diversity in relation to their own life experience. - The student actively pursues knowledge and experience that enhances their capacity for cultural competency. - The student is open to diverse ways of learning. - The student's respect for cultural diversity is manifested in their writing, discussions, and behavior, including the following characteristics: - 1.
 Capacity for insight, reflection - 2.
 Ability to listen effectively and empathically - 3.
 Openness to feedback, new ideas and situations - 4.
-Commitment to self-growth - Professional behavior in the classroom
+Commitment to self-growth - 5.
+Professional behavior in the classroom